wulfkaal/documentation/protocols/anchor-protocol/selection-procedure-for-block-producer-in-semada-proof-of-reputation.md

-# Selection Procedure for Block Producer in Semada Proof of Reputation
+# Selection Procedure for Block Producer in Proof of Reputation